Review of the QCD sum rules for exotic states: type tetraquark states

-The scheme of the QCDSR II and its modification have been applied extensively to study the 2S tetraquark states, such as the $Z_c(4430)$ \cite{WangZG-Zc4430-tetra-CTP-2015,WangZG-Zc4600-tetra-CPC-2020, ChenHX-Z4600-PRD-2019,2S-Zc4430-Azizi-PRD-2017,2S-Zc4430-Azizi-PLB-2020}, $Z_c(4600)$ \cite{WangZG-Zc4600-tetra-CPC-2020,ChenHX-Z4600-PRD-2019}, $X(4500)$ (as the 2S state of the $X(3900)$) \cite{2S-X4500-WZG-EPJC-2017,2S-X4500-WZG-EPJA-2017}, $X(4685)$ (as the 2S state of the $X(4140)$) \cite{2S-WZG-X4630-X4685-AHEP-2021}, and $\Lambda_c(\rm 2S)$ and $\Xi_c(\rm 2S)$ \cite{2S-LambdaQ-CPC-2021}, etc.
+The scheme of the QCDSR II and its modification have been applied extensively to study the 2S tetraquark states, such as the $Z_c(4430)$ \cite{WangZG-Zc4430-tetra-CTP-2015,WangZG-Zc4600-tetra-CPC-2020, ChenHX-Z4600-PRD-2019,Azizi-Zc3900-Zc4430-PRD-2017,2S-Zc4430-Azizi-PLB-2020}, $Z_c(4600)$ \cite{WangZG-Zc4600-tetra-CPC-2020,ChenHX-Z4600-PRD-2019}, $X(4500)$ (as the 2S state of the $X(3915)$) \cite{2S-X4500-WZG-EPJC-2017,2S-X4500-WZG-EPJA-2017}, $X(4685)$ (as the 2S state of the $X(4140)$) \cite{2S-WZG-X4630-X4685-AHEP-2021}, and $\Lambda_c(\rm 2S)$ and $\Xi_c(\rm 2S)$ \cite{2S-LambdaQ-CPC-2021}, etc.

-\subsection{Tetraquark states with negative parity}
+\subsubsection{Tetraquark states with negative parity}

-In previous subsection, we study the hidden-heavy tetraquark states with the positive parity, in this subsection, we would like to study the hidden-heavy tetraquark states with the negative parity.
-Again we choose the diquarks without explicit P-waves as the elementary building blocks, for detailed discussions the diquark operators, see the beginning of the previous subsection.
-Compared to the vector tetraquark states, it is easy to analyze the pseudoscalar tetraquark states, and we would like present the results directly.
+In Sect.{\bf\ref{Tetra-Positive}}, we study the hidden-heavy tetraquark states with the positive parity, in this subsection, we would like to study the hidden-heavy tetraquark states with the negative parity.
+Again we choose the diquark operators without explicit P-waves as the elementary building blocks, for detailed discussions about the diquark operators, see the beginning of Sect.{\bf\ref{Tetra-Positive}}.
+Compared to the vector tetraquark states, it is easy to analyze the pseudoscalar tetraquark states, and we would like to present the results directly.